A title for a car with a Manufacturer’s Certificate of Origin refers to a brand new vehicle purchased out-of-state that has not yet been titled.

 Please note that while a copy of a Florida driver license or identification card IS NOT required to be submitted, it makes the process simpler.
 Find out more information about obtaining a Florida driver license.

-- Proof of Florida insurance (a Florida insurance card, policy, or binder), or completed HSMV 83330 Florida Insurance Affidavit.
+- Proof of Florida insurance (a Florida insurance card, policy, or binder).

 - Bill of Sale.
 Evidence that the sales tax on the vehicle has been paid is necessary.